 Command Line Interface

-Supports scripting through a Command Line Interface (CLI) such as the Python, and TCL, using MAPS™ client-server functionality (requires additional license)
+Supports scripting through a Command Line Interface (CLI), using Python with MAPS™ client-server functionality (requires additional license)

 User can remotely perform all functions such as start test bed setup, load scripts and profiles, apply user events such as send digits/file/tones, detect digits/file/tones, dial, originate call, terminate call, start and stop traffic and so on.
 User can also generate and receive calls through commands.
 This client application is distributed along with MAPS™ Server application.
-Multiple MAPS™ CLI servers can be controlled remotely from single client application (such as TCL, Python, etc).
+Multiple MAPS™ CLI servers can be controlled remotely from single client application.

-Call Statistics, Events, Link Status
+Call Statistics, Events, Link Status, User Defined Statistics

 Call Status & Message Statistics - By default, all call handling scripts (irrespective of the type of the functions) are assessed by MAPS™ to provide statistical information about Total Calls, Active Calls, Completed Calls, Passed Calls, Failed Calls, and Calls/Sec.
 It is also possible to categorize the statistical information as per the call handling scripts.
 In addition, Call Generation and Call Reception windows provide useful call status & script execution results.